William Thompson (general)

 landing-party on November 9, 1775, he was made a brigadier-general, to the displeasure of George Washington, who had reservations about Thompson's abilities.

-Sent to reinforce American troops in Canada, Thompson was captured during an attack on the enemy at Trois-Rivières in Quebec on June 8, 1776.
+Sent to reinforce American troops in Quebec, Thompson was captured by British forces at Trois-Rivières in Quebec on June 8, 1776.
 He was paroled, but not exchanged for four years, and so he could not reenter military service.
 Thompson blamed Congressman Thomas McKean for hindering his exchange; his criticism became so harsh that he was censured by Congress.
 McKean successfully sued Thompson for libel.

 Thompson married Catherine Ross, sister of George Ross, signer of the Declaration of Independence for Pennsylvania.